exosite-garage/mqtt_example/README.md

 This example shows how to create a basic connection to the Exosite Murano Platform using MQTT and the open source paho-mqtt library.

-Note: A free account and product at Murano is required: http://info.exosite.com/platform-sign-up
+_Note:_ A Murano account and product is required: http://info.exosite.com/platform-sign-up

 License is BSD, Copyright 2018, Exosite LLC (see LICENSE file)